darktanker89/scratchpad-sncb/README.md

 bit of architecture since we are not savages too many tests since railApi is wildly bad typed and inconsistent, had to be overly precautious..

+Use a recent **AS Canary**, Build cache tends to corrupt frequenly, be ready to nuke AS every hour or so

 Disclaimer:
 SNCB doesn't have rockets, was playing with SpaceX api at the same time.